sinch/nuget-serversdk/README.md

 	ICallbackEvent ReadModel(CallbackEventModel model);

-Both methods are implemented by the CallbackFactory, so start by instantiating that:
+Both methods are implemented by the CallbackResponseFactory, so start by instantiating that:

-		var sinch = new SinchFactory(Locale.EnUs);
+		var sinch = SinchFactory.CreateCallbackResponseFactory(Locale.EnUs);

 You can use this object as a singleton (single instance) for every locale you need to support.